guillotinaweb/grange/README.md

 `this.grange.ui`

-It gives access to the main Pastanaga services: calendar, popup, sidebar, and translate.
+It gives access to the main Pastanaga services: calendar, dialog, popup, sidebar, toaster and translate.

 See "Pastanaga UI library" section below.